jojo157/Delightful-Penguins/README.md

 > I want to save my order data for easy access.

 All logged in users can see the orders associated with their account.
-In the navigation menu their is an option called My Orders.
+In the navigation menu there is an option called My Orders.

 ![Orders](media/readme/orders.png)

 The user can click the order number and will see all the details associated with that order.
-Additionally on the checkout page their is text to alert a user that they can create an account to view their orders.
+Additionally on the checkout page there is text to alert a user that they can create an account to view their orders.

 ![Text to register to view orders](media/readme/register.png)